Hoyasumii/bee-movie/README.md

 Are you allergic?

 Only to losing, son.
-Only to l
+Only to lo